JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 P2 = ss(-2,1,1,0)
 P2*P1
 ```

+The state of the resulting system is the concatenation of the states of the two systems, starting with the left/first operand (`P2` above).

 If the input dimension of `P2` does not match the output dimension of `P1`, an error is thrown.
 If one of the systems is SISO and the other is MIMO, broadcasted multiplication will expand the SISO system to match the input or output dimension of the MIMO system, e.g.,
 ```@example MIMO
 Pmimo = ssrand(2,2,1)